| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 !
 Error: assertion (X) failed, value (value of X) |

-Error messages are printed using the error
+Error messages are printed using the error operation of the

-script which prints an error message and then simply
+error.q script which prints an error message and then simply

-stops evaluation using halt
+stops evaluation using halt.
+For instance:

 hd [] = error "hd: empty list"; |